+\begin{theorem} Let $\Pi$ be a partially decorated $n$-gon with $r$ decorated spikes and $h\leq r$ marked boundary horoball connections.
+Then, the arc complex $\hac {\Pi}$ is PL-homeomorphic to a closed ball of dimension $n+r-h-4$ (resp. $n+r-h-2$) , for $\Pi\in\pdep nr$ (resp. $ \pdepu nr$), except when $h=r=n$, in which case there are no permitted arcs. \end{theorem}

-These results have applications for the study the boundary of the admissible cone of the decorated triangles using the boundary simplices of the arc complex.
+This helps us parametrise the maximal dimensional facets of the admissible cone using strip deformations.
 A facet on the boundary of the admissible cone corresponds to all those infinitesimal deformations that lengthen every horoball connection except one.
-As we mentioned above, the full arc complex is rarely a $PL$-manifold so this approach is not possible for "bigger" surfaces.
-Nonetheless it will shed some useful light on how to parametrise the facets using arc complexes of subsurfaces.

-The paper is structured into sections in the following way: Section \ref{setup} recapitulates the necessary vocabulary and results from simplicial complexes, arc complexes and hyperbolic geometry.
+\paragraph{Organisation of the paper.}The paper is structured into two parts in the following way: The first consists of combinatorial and topological proofs.
+The second part discusses the application in hyperbolic geometry.
+Section \ref{setup} recapitulates the necessary vocabulary and results from simplicial complexes, arc complexes and hyperbolic geometry.
 Section \ref{sectionmain} contains the proofs of our main theorems.
-Section \ref{appli} describes the link between the arc complexes of the Euclidean polygons and the decorated hyperbolic polygons. \paragraph{Acknowledgements.} This work was done at Université de Luxembourg supported by Luxembourg National Research Fund OPEN grant O19/13865598.
-I would like to thank my supervisor Hugo Parlier for giving me this opportunity.
-I would also like to thank Lionel Pournin for helpful discussions and encouragement.
+Section \ref{appli} describes the link between the arc complexes of the Euclidean polygons and the decorated hyperbolic polygons. \paragraph{Acknowledgements.} This work was partially done at Université de Luxembourg supported by Luxembourg National Research Fund OPEN grant O19/13865598.
+It was completed at Université Sorbonne Paris Nord, CNRS, Laboratoire d'Informatique de Paris Nord, LIPN.
+I would like to thank my supervisors Fran\c cois Gu\'eritaud, Hugo Parlier and Lionel Pournin for helpful discussions and encouragement.